Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 This capabilities can be achieved if the AI has learned or trained itself quite a while,the internal_causal_modelling function will allow it to correlate its reasoning batch with weights batch to form causality correlation, and after that, it will correlate it with reasoning module of simulative_search in predictive _embedding_module to further push its reasoning judgement and correlation or causality quality.

+3. Low Computing time:

+Computing time for this AI usually sits around 50 ms and peak around 100 - 200 ms for deeper reasoning, can be made efficient, but for now, all is numpy because its readable and provides easier modification in the future.

 # Mathematical Foundation And Expression